tkwwarchive/ww-badge-reader/README.md

       sudo ./hid_gpio_reader

+6. Install the proper credentials for AWS access in ~root and ~pi
-6. Run the main application (sudo required for GPIO access)
+7. Run the main application (sudo required for GPIO access)

       sudo python ./kegerator.py